ManuelMebrat/TELCO-CHURNING/README.md

 •Excel Dataset: Download [here].

 ### EXECUTIVE SUMMARY
 The telecom industry is uniquely positioned where emotional factors and customer experience significantly influence retention, alongside product offerings.
-By applying consumer psychology to the Telco Customer Churn Dataset, we can better understand customer behavior and retention drivers.
+By applying consumer psychology to the Anonymus Telco Customer Churn Dataset from IBM Congos, we can better understand customer behavior and retention drivers.

-Conclusions, insights, and recommendations are provided in the following areas:
+### Conclusions, insights, and recommendations are provided in the following areas:

 **How to increase loyalty:** Identifying the variables that encourage customer retention.

 Churn anticipation: Identifying the variables that drive customer churn.

 # How to increase loyalty?

-• What is loyalty?
+### • What is loyalty?

 ![image](https://github.com/user-attachments/assets/e4c03504-6dc8-44ff-99c4-b53655bd5602)

 • Our highest customer density is within the first 12 months, with 2,186 customers out of 7,043.
 After this period, we observe more stable retention.
 We define a loyal customer as one who remains beyond this initial 12-month period.
 Let’s explore customer behavior over time in more detail.